03

 1950's German Heavy Opaline Glass Sconce

-1960’s Double Layered, Opaline Glass Beauty designed by Alessandro Pianon /
+1960’s Double Layered, Opaline Glass Beauty by Alessandro Pianon / Kitchen Island

 Handmade French Merino Wool Pendant